Skip to main content

 Using SSH Config

-1. TablePro reads your SSH config automatically
+1. TablePro reads your SSH config on launch

 2. Select a host from the SSH Host dropdown